sifive/freedom-e-sdk/README.md

-# example-hwperfmon
+# example-hpm
-Demonstrates usage of the Risc-V hardware performance counter APIs.
+Demonstrates usage of the RISC-V hardware performance counter APIs.